Bethesda Logo

 Bethesda Logo 1986-1993

-When Bethesda Softworks became a division of Media Technology Limited, its first games were marked with a rectangular emblem with two geometric shapes in the shape of the letters “B” and “S.” Elements with a rainbow gradient stood out brightly against a light sandy background.
-At the bottom was the name of the company in stylized black letters.
+When Bethesda Softworks became a division of Media Technology Limited, its first games were marked with a rectangular emblem featuring two geometric shapes resembling the letters “B” and “S.” Elements with a rainbow gradient stood out brightly against a light sandy background.
+At the bottom was the company name in stylized black letters.

 1986 – 2000